zekinah/zone-redirect/README.md

 ## Description

 Zone Redirect helps you manage and create 301 & 302 redirects for your WordPress site to improve SEO and visitor experience.
-With a user-friendly interface, 301 Redirects is easy to install and configure.
+With a user-friendly interface, Zone Redirect is easy to install and configure.

 ## Features